 Fast BSS Transition (FT) Handshake

 The impact of exploiting these vulnerabilities includes decryption, packet replay, TCP connection hijacking, HTTP content injection, and others.
 The way that Man in The Middle (MITM) works for these scenarios is the channel side MITM.[31]
-In two state the attack can happen; when the client (victim) accepts plaintext retransmissions of message 3 and when the victim only accepts encrypted retransmissions of message 3 as shown in Figures 8 and 9 [32].
+In two states the attack can happen; when the client (victim) accepts plaintext retransmissions of message 3 and when the victim only accepts encrypted retransmissions of message 3 as shown in Figures 8 and 9 [32].